|

 Making composite clips for fixing conduit and tubing.
 This is 2 layers of BID between polyethylene sheet, which was pressed down over 3 appropriate formers with wood strips.
 The layup is now cured and ready for cutting up into individual clips.
 The red lines across the layup are just felt-tip pen marks on the polyethylene sheet.

-| go to previous picture page | back to journal page | go to next picture page |
+go to next picture page |

 | Return to Rowland's home page |

 | This page last updated 2020-05-03.
-I try to make this page as accessible as possible, by adhering to HTML 4 standards. | | |
+I try to make this page as accessible as possible, by adhering to HTML 4 standards. |

 | I welcome comments on this website.
 However, because of the amount of spam it attracts, I no longer post a direct e-mail address on any page.
 Instead, please click here to contact me.
 You will have to confirm that you are human before the message will be sent on to me. | ||